rkharkar/pvwdc-videos/README.md

   1. Dog names have te be exact matches because many of the dogs' names are short.
 Using approximate matching would not work.
 For example, if we used approximate matching, *S**ky*** would be found in *Kentuc**ky** fried chicken*.

   1. Since location and activity names are longer, I am using approximate matching for them.
-For example, if the transcript contains the word "Margaret's", but the locations json file only has "Margrit's" listed, "Margrit's" should still be a match.
+For example, if the transcript contains the word "Margaret's", but the locations yml file only has "Margrit's" listed, "Margrit's" should still be a match.
 (This specific example actually wouldn't work because the threshold has to be set fairly high.
-Locations like "Buses" and "Annex" are short, so the threshold for matching has to be set high).
-For more details on this, refer to the section title **Fuzzy Matching**.
+Short location names like "Buses" and "Annex" necessitate a high threshold).
+For more details on this, refer to the section titled **Fuzzy Matching**.

  1. Use the movie file's modification date to figure out the date the video was created on.
 I decided to use this approach because it was simpler.
 Since different people say the date differently, parsing the transcript for all possible date formats would be difficult, but probably not impossible.
 I also figured that people might occasionally get the date wrong.
 The only way the modification date would provide an incorrect label would be if the movie file was edited in any way before re-naming it.